leightonmanningQA/QACinemas/README.md

 Installs all of the relevant dependencies that will be needed, to run the application.

-Many ways of installing: 'npm install --save' OR 'npm i --save'.
+Different ways to install: 'npm install --save' OR 'npm i --save'.
 Adding '-dev' after '--save' if the dependency you're installing is a development tool

+For example: npm install <PACKAGE_NAME>

 For more information: https://www.npmjs.com/